 Snow/Ice Alert & Removal Info

-Winter is here.
+Winter weather is here.
 That means there's a strong likelihood that snowflakes will be falling and ice will be forming throughout the season.
 Are you ready?

 We encourage you to familiarize yourself with the info below and also stay tuned to local radio stations for weather and snow information updates.

 Get Email & Text Notifications

 City of Brookings Street Department Snow Removal Info